robertbaker13/phase-0-handbook/fetching-changes.md

 ```

 ###2.
 Merge the changes
-Now that you have Devbootcamp's changes stored in your local repository, you need to merge the changes with yours.
+Now that you have Dev Bootcamp's changes stored in your local repository, you need to merge the changes with yours.

 First make sure you are on your master branch.